π΅πͺ Peru

 Issued by πΊπΈ

-Exercise increased caution due to crime, civil unrest, and the possibility of kidnapping.
+Exercise increased caution due to crime, civil unrest, and the risk of kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-- The Colombian-Peruvian border area in the Loreto Region due to crime.
+- The Colombia-Peru border area in the Loreto Region due to crime.

-- The Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM), including areas within the Departments of Ayacucho, Cusco, Huancavelica, and Junin, due to crime and terrorism.
+- The Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM), which includes Vilcabamba, due to crime and threats of terrorism.

-Country Summary: Crime, including petty theft, carjackings, muggings, assaults, and other violent crime, is common in Peru and can occur during daylight hours despite the presence of many witnesses.
-Kidnapping is rare, but does occur.
+Country Summary: Crime is common in Peru.
+Petty theft, carjackings, muggings, assaults, and other violent crime often happen even in daylight hours and with many witnesses around.
+Kidnapping is rare, but it does occur.
 The risk of crime increases at night.
-Organized criminal groups have been known to use roadblocks to rob victims in areas outside of the capital city of Lima.
+Criminal groups sometimes set up roadblocks to rob people in areas outside of Lima.

-Currently, U.S. government personnel cannot travel freely throughout Peru for security reasons.
 Read the country information page for additional information on travel to Peru.

 If you decide to travel to Peru:

-- Be aware of your surroundings.
+- Stay aware of your surroundings.

-- Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+- Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and Alerts from the U.S. Embassy and make it easier to locate you in an emergency.

 - Review the Country Security Report for Peru.

-- Prepare a contingency plan for emergency situations.
+- Prepare a plan for emergency situations.
 Review the Traveler’s Checklist.

-- Visit the CDC page for the latest Travel Health Information related to your travel.
+- Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.

 Colombian-Peruvian border area in the Loreto Region – Level 4: Do Not Travel

-Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM) includes areas within the Departments of Ayacucho, Cusco, Huancavelica, and Junin – Level 4: Do Not Travel
+Valley of the Apurímac, Ene, and Mantaro Rivers (VRAEM) includes areas within the Departments of Ayacucho, Cusco, Huancavelica, and Junín – Level 4: Do Not Travel